RocPy/rocpy-website/docs/index.md

 ---

-RocPy is Rochester's local (and only!)
-Python user group.
-We exist to give others the opportunity to work and play with local Python developers, learners, employers, and enthusiasts.
-All skill levels are welcome, if you are interested in Python, join us!
+Hey there, Python enthusiasts!
+Welcome to RocPy, Rochester's very own Python user group.
+We're all about connecting with local Python developers, learners, employers, and enthusiasts.
+Whether you're a seasoned pro or just starting to explore the world of Python, we've got you covered.

-We have monthly presentation series with 30-60 minutes presentations on topics of interest to the Python community.
+We host monthly presentation series where we share our knowledge and expertise on various Python-related topics.
+These sessions are usually around 30-60 minutes long and are open to all skill levels.
+So, if you're interested in learning more about Python or just want to chat with like-minded people, come join us!

 <div  class="calltoaction minimal">
         <div class="D_boxbody">